nomrsavage/Splatuner/README.md

 instructions and documentation can be found [here](https://okmrsavageyt.github.io/Splatuner/).

+if your annoyingly impatient a download can be found [here](https://okmrsavageyt.github.io/Splatuner/download).

 ## next up:
 > (not in repo yet, will be included with update)